 Avoid overlimit fees by opting out

-If you want the peace of mind to make sure that you never exceed your credit limit and avoid being charged overlimit fees (where applicable), you can opt-out of being able to spend more than your limit.
+If you don't want your card to be able to go over its limit or be charged overlimit fees (if your card was opened before 1 July 2012), you can opt-out of being able to spend more than your limit.

 If you do opt out, when you try to make a purchase that exceeds your credit limit, you will be declined at the point of sale.